kpandey008/kpandey008.github.io/_news/announcement_4.md

 ---
 layout: post
-date: 2023-10-12
+date: 2024-12-10
 inline: true
 ---

-Check out our new work on designing [Efficient Integrators for Diffusion Generative Models](https://arxiv.org/abs/2310.07894).
-We devise efficient frameworks for fast deterministic/stochastic sampling from diffusion models.
+Check out our new work on designing [Heavy Tailed Diffusion Models](https://arxiv.org/abs/2410.14171) from my internship at NVIDIA.